 Many veterans experience physical injuries and wounds while on active duty, but none linger like mental health effects.
 Depression is one of the most common mental health struggles that service members experience, and it can affect their wellbeing and quality of life.

 One type of depression that veterans experience is dysthymia or persistent depressive disorder.
-Much like post-traumatic stress disorder, depression-like dysthymia is often invisible, and it can be hard to categorize.
+Much like post-traumatic stress disorder (PTSD), depression-like dysthymia is often invisible, and it can be hard to categorize.

-Thankfully, veterans experiencing dysthymia/depression may be eligible for service-connected disability benefits.
+Thankfully, veterans experiencing dysthymia or depression may be eligible for service-connected disability benefits.
 Let’s learn how the VA classifies depression and break down the rating for this condition.

 In this article for veterans with dysthymia:

 - How Do I Establish a Service Connection for Dysthymia?

 - What If I Had Dysthymia Before Service?

 - What If I Have Dysthymia Due to a Physical Service-Connected Condition?

 - How Does the VA Rate Depression?

 - What Is a VA Compensation and Pension Exam?